helbizofficial/helbiz-data-science-test/README.md

 of plugins make it easy to configure and deploy new code locally, and in the cloud.

+## Lambdas
+### Clock - Python Runtime
+Clock is scheduled to run once every minute.
+The offline-schedule plugin needed to be coaxed into accepting `rate` as an array (you can see that the package.json file references a forked repo with the fix in-place).

+Clock reads configuration records from our DynamoDB: basically the URLs for every endpoint we need to read, and the last time we accessed the URL.

+If the current system time is more recent (minus the configured TTY), then we issue an SNS notification to trigger another Lambda task (Scraper), which downloads and processes the raw JSON.

+### Scraper - Node.js
+Scraper is a generic JSON-parsing Lambda, triggered by an SNS notification.
+Rather than create separate Lambdas for each endpoint (or a single monolith responsible for every provider), this Lambda will accept the URL as a message parameter.
+Meaning, we can invoke arbitrarily many Lambdas for as many endpoints as we need to configure.
+Much more scalable.

+In the course of running Offline-SNS, I couldn't trigger any Python runtimes using local SNS.
+For some reason, Node.js runtimes work without any issue.

+It would have been awesome to use Python here, and leverage the amazing data science libraries (Pandas, SciKitlearn, etc), but for the sake of running local SNS, Node was selected out of necessity.

+### Transform - Node.js
+Transform would be a great candidate for DynamoDB Stream events.
+For now, it's triggered once a day.
+It aggregates the raw data points gathered throughout the day, grouping them by hex-id, and committing them back to DynamoDB

+### Hotspot - Python
+Our only http-event Lambda. `GET /hotspot` will return the 10 most trafficked zones in our data set for the given day

 ## DynamoDB
 DynamoDB provided the flexibility needed to rapidly develop and iterate on a design.
 By virtue of being